What Is the SBIR Program?

 Here are some additional documents or reference IDs you might need to attach:

-The SBIR program agency will evaluate your proposal based on 3 main criteria:
+The SBIR program agency will evaluate your proposal based on three main criteria:

-Well, you’ve only actually qualified for Phase I funding, which represents the concept development stage.
-You’re eligible for over $150,000 of non-dilutive capital—the average is $158,000—over the course of 6 months.
+If you’ve qualified for Phase I funding, which represents the concept development stage you’re eligible for over $150,000 of non-dilutive capital—the average is $158,000—over the course of six months.